LukasBulka/PhotographerWebsite/README.md

 # PhotographerWebsite
-Simple website for a friend photographer
+Simple website for a friend photographer - in progress